carloscortonc/cli-er/README.md

 Options:
-  -g, --global  Option shared between all commands (default: globalvalue)
+  -g, --global  Option shared between all commands (default: globalvalue) -h, --help    Display global help, or scoped to a namespace/command
 ```

 The optional argument _location_ enables the generation of scoped help.
 For the above definition, the following code: